-Industries to keep an eye on after a hurricane (or two, or three)
+It's Hurricane Season, here are some Industries to keep an eye on after a hurricane.

-Both hurricane Harvey and hurricane Irma have wreaked havoc in Texas and Florida over the past several weeks, resulting in dozens of lives lost, and costs in damage to buildings alone are being estimated as between $100 and $400 billion dollars.
+During 2017 both hurricane Harvey and hurricane Irma wreaked havoc in Texas and Florida, resulting in dozens of lives lost, and costs in damage to buildings alone are being estimated as between $100 and $400 billion dollars.
 But of course the cost isn’t limited to direct building damage as there will be costs in disruption to production activities, costs, and increased demand for goods.
 So what are some of the things procurement professionals should keep an eye out for post-natural disaster?

 Crop losses: Orange crop losses are estimated at 10%, grapefruit at 20%, and could increase due to the greening disease Florida has been battling with that is exacerbated by moisture.
 Other crops of fruit, nuts, and melons are expected to be similarly affected.